-- Additionally, colostomy patients might select options with charcoal filters to absorb odor and let gases out.
-Odor is according to studies one of the top deterrents that ostomy patients face before re-entering the social scene.
-Gases, aside from the obvious, are important to evacuate so as to avoid a “ballooning effect” where the bag inflates and becomes more evident.
+- Additionally, colostomy patients might select charcoal filters to absorb odor and release gases.
+The odor is one of the top impediments that ostomy patients face before re-entering the social scene.
+Gases require evacuation to avoid a “ballooning effect”, where the bag inflates and becomes more evident.

 Considerations When Using A Colostomy Bag